lennertvhoy/lms-platform/technical_document.md

 * **Scaling:** Azure App Service can auto-scale out based on rules (CPU, memory, or custom metrics).
 We enable auto-scale to add instances when load is high (e.g., many concurrent users during a company-wide training event).
 Similarly, the database can be scaled up or out (if using Azure SQL Hyperscale or sharding for multi-tenant scale).
 * **Monitoring:** We continuously monitor using Application Insights.
 Alerts are set (e.g., if response time exceeds 2s on average or if any dependency like OpenAI calls start failing frequently, we get notified).
 This allows proactive maintenance.
 * **Logging:** We aggregate logs from the App Service and Azure Functions.
 Azure’s logging (Log Analytics) is used.
 We also keep an eye on Azure OpenAI usage logs to monitor cost and performance of the AI features.
 * **Updating the Application:** New versions of the code can be deployed via CI/CD pipelines.
 We utilize App Service deployment slots for zero-downtime releases – e.g., deploy to a “staging” slot, run smoke tests, then swap to production slot.
-The frontend being static can be deployed to Azure Blob or Static Web Apps with versioned URLs if needed.
+The frontend (Next.js portal) is built and deployed to an Azure App Service Web App using deployment slots and versioned package deployments.
 * **Database Maintenance:** Azure SQL’s automatic backups and point-in-time restore are enabled.
 We also use Azure SQL’s vulnerability assessment and threat detection features to keep the database secure and tuned.
 For Cosmos DB, we use its backup policy and monitor RU usage to adjust throughput or enable auto-scale RUs.
 * **AI Model Updates:** Azure OpenAI will periodically update the underlying models.
 We test our prompts with new model versions when available.
 If needed (for example, if a model changes behavior), we adjust prompts or add few-shot examples to maintain output quality.
 We also consider fine-tuning a custom model if our domain data is specific (though often prompt engineering suffices).
 * **Customization:** The LMS is built to be customizable.
 Organizations can white-label the frontend (change logos, colors) easily via a configuration file or theme settings.
 New content types or integrations can be added by developers thanks to the modular architecture (for instance, adding a new integration with GitHub to pull code examples could involve creating a new microservice or function).